retrostone-dev/Notes-to-Self/README.md

 <b>Sound</b>

-The sound driver is garbage : It constantly underruns, sometimes outright refusing to output any sound.
+The sound driver is garbage : It constantly underruns, sometimes outright refusing to output any sound and doesn't support resampling of differing frequencies.
 I heard that mainline has a more robust implementation but again, no luck for us here...

-TODO : Look at whenever it actually checks my .asoundrc/asound.conf files... cat /proc/asound/card1/pcm0p/sub0/hw_params cat /proc/asound/card0/pcm0p/sub0/hw_params
+I chose 48000hz stereo as the default and emulators target that.

  <b>Input</b>

 RetrOrangePi handles input by creating a virtual device with uinput, and it does this through a python script.
 I did something similar but in C : https://github.com/retrostone-dev/remap-input The program maps the GPIO keys as a virtual keyboard, especially to allow OpenDingux ports.

-The only issue left is the fact that such keys won't work on ttys and as such, it won't work on SDL 1.2. :/
+However, i ended up directly patching SDL in order to avoid more input latency by directly reading from the GPIO pins.
+The difference is quite noticeable btw.

 <br></br>
 <b>Userspace</b>
 <br></br>
-Using directly fbdev works fine but for some reasons, SDL refuses to display properly over fbdev.
-I suspect this may have to do with the allocated framebuffer, as that can cause issues on the old DRM driver.
-(as i've seen with my FBDEV example)

-Looks like SDL will require a patch to force it to 16bpp among other useful things like ASYNC blitting (useful on our 4 cores), ANYFORMAT as to ignore the screen's depth etc...
+Because we are using an odd resolution, we need to export an environment variable to tell SDL to accept it as it is.
+Otherwise it will refuse to display anything.